mbelk059/MyMediaList/README.md

 **Track Everything You Love – Movies, Shows, Games, Books, Anime, Manga & more**

-MediaTracker is a universal media tracking platform that lets you organize, rate, and review all types of media in one place.
+MyMediaList is a universal media tracking platform that lets you organize, rate, and review all types of media in one place.
 Discover trending content, manage your personal library, and get AI-powered recommendations based on your tastes.

 ---